 RULES OF CONDUCT

-All the routes on and off road of Gibraltar Race and of Gibraltar Race Series are open to traffic, with the exception of the Prologue.
+All the routes on and off road of Gibraltar Race are open to traffic, with the exception of the Prologue.

 Riders must respect the road signs along the way, the speed limits, the General Regulations and every indication from the Race Direction.